Erd\H{o}s-Rado Classes: Introduction

 \section{Introduction}

 The motivation for this paper is to amalgamate two distinct generalizations of the classic Ramsey's Theorem.
-Ramsey's Theorem \cite{r-ramsey} says that, fixing finite $n$ and $c$ in advance, one can find large, finite homogeneous subsets of colorings of $n$-tuples with $c$ colors, as long as the set original colored was big enough.
+Ramsey's Theorem \cite[Theorem A]{r-ramsey} says that, fixing finite $n$ and $c$ in advance, one can find large, finite homogeneous subsets for colorings of $n$-sized sets with $c$ colors, as long as the set originally colored was big enough.
 In the well-known arrow notation\footnote{The notation

 means that for any coloring $c:[\alpha]^r \to \gamma$, there is $X \subset \alpha$ of type $\beta$ such that $c"[X]^r$ is a single element; such an $X$ is called \emph{homogeneous}.
 Hajnal and Larson \cite[p.
 130]{handbook-st-hajnal-larson} point out ``[t]here are cases in mathematical history when a well-chosen notation can enormously enhance the development of a branch of mathematics and a case in point is the ordinary partition symbol." }, this can be stated as follows.